shuklaayush/api/README.md

 `api.covid19india.org/raw_data4.json` (Data till EoD May 23rd)<br>
 `api.covid19india.org/raw_data5.json` (Data till EoD Jun 04th)<br>
 `api.covid19india.org/raw_data6.json` (Data till EoD Jun 19th)<br>
+`api.covid19india.org/raw_data7.json` (Data till EoD Jun 30th)<br>
-`api.covid19india.org/raw_data7.json` (Live 🚀)<br>
+`api.covid19india.org/raw_data8.json` (Live 🚀)<br>

-Also, there are some structural differences from the release of raw_data3.json onwards.
-When a new report/bulletin is released from a state regarding confirmed cases:
+Raw Data 1 and 2 are organized at a patient level. i.e., there is one row per person.
+The deaths and recoveries that happened during that time need to be fetched from deaths_and_recoveries{1,2} json files.

+From Raw Data 3 onwards, structure has been changed to accomadate both aggregate as well as patient level entries.

-1. If patient level information is available (from several states like KA,KL,BH etc.), that is captured.
+1. If patient level information is available (from several states like KA,BH etc.), that is captured at one row per patient.
 2. If only district-wise information is available, one row is entered for each district, and "numcases" field mentions the number of cases in that district.
 3. If only state-wise information is available, one row is added added for the entire state
-4. Recoveries and Deceased is also present in raw_data.
+4. Recoveries and Deceased information is also  also present in raw_data.
 Use the "Current Status" field to extract that information.

 All other aggregate APIs retain the same behaviour.
 CSV files for the same are also available through `api.covid19india.org/csv/latest/raw_data{n}.csv`

 We are working towards providing a singular raw_data that can be the source of truth.
-However, we strongly advise you to use the aggrgate information for any analysis.
+However, we strongly advise you to use the aggregate information for any analysis.

 ### JSON